East of Broadway: Plot

-As described in a review in a film magazine, Peter Mullaney (Moore), a typical boy of the poor section of New York’s East Side, longs to become a policeman.
+As described in a review in a film magazine, Peter Mullaney, a typical boy of the poor section of New York’s East Side, longs to become a policeman.
 He goes to the training school but is turned down because he is not up to the standard of height, until he demonstrates his prowess by knocking down a big bully.
-The Commissioner (Lewis) who has high ideas of the necessary mental equipment to improve the force, gives him a chance if he rates high in the written examination.
+The Commissioner who has high ideas of the necessary mental equipment to improve the force, gives him a chance if he rates high in the written examination.
 The question that stumps him is “Where is the Tropic of Capricorn.”
 He answers, in the Bronx.
-Turned, down, he begs permission to wear the uniform one night, in order not to disappoint his sweetheart Judy (De La Motte).
-His chance comes when burglars invade a house and shoot his friend Officer Gaffney (Nichols).
+Turned, down, he begs permission to wear the uniform one night, in order not to disappoint his sweetheart Judy.
+His chance comes when burglars invade a house and shoot his friend Officer Gaffney.
 Peter knocks both out but lands in a hospital himself.
 When he recovers, the Commissioner pins a policeman’s shield on him and he declares his love for Judy.

+Production

+East of Broadway is based on the Richard Connell story "Where Is The Tropic of Capricorn?", which was originally published in The Saturday Evening Post.
+Production began in May 1924 under the original story title, and the master print was completed by August.